Cone Health: Improving Outcomes for their Gold COPD Patients

 Cone Health, an integrated, not-for-profit health system headquartered in Greensboro, N.C, has more than 100 regional locations and employs 11,000 staff.
-Just last week, four of their five hospitals earned five-star ratings in CMS’s new Star Ratings listing, and their quality accolades do not stop there.
+The week before this post was first published, four of their five hospitals earned five-star ratings in CMS’s new Star Ratings listing, and their quality accolades do not stop there.
 An ever-evolving ACO network with a commitment to quality improvement, Cone Health has implemented a variety of care delivery initiatives intended to improve health outcomes and reduce readmissions.
 In 2012, they realized there was a patient group that could benefit substantially from these focused efforts: COPD patients with multiple readmissions.

 In that year, the Cone Health team, under the leadership of Chronic Disease Project Manager Elvin Perkins, III set out to improve the lives of these patients.
 The group analyzed their existing electronic health records data: who were the COPD patients who might benefit the most?
 These analyses revealed that 65 of Cone Health’s COPD inpatients had experienced three or more hospital admissions in the last six months.
 They also identified these patients presented with a variety of serious comorbidities: CHF, diabetes and renal failure were just a few.
 They knew action needed to be taken – and these 65 patients were a great place to start.
 In response, the Cone Health team developed the Gold Card Program.